 This course is designed to assist students in becoming knowledgeable about the fundamentals of American law that directly and indirectly impinge on the teaching, learning, and administrative environments of higher education institutions in the both the public as well as the private sectors.
 There are diverse sources of law that impact American higher education in numerous ways and this course is designed to enhance student understanding and appreciation for this complexity as well as for the ethical issues which surround the application of law in the university or college setting.
 This course will consider legal issues within the historical context of higher education and the forces which shaped it.
 Specific attention will be given to the broader political, social, cultural, and economic context within which higher education was established and continues to develop today.

-SBNM 5771 – Annual and Major Gift Fundraising for Nonprofit Organizations
+SBNM 5771 – Annual Gift Fundraising for Nonprofit Organizations

-This course takes an in-depth look at the techniques and processes by which financial resources are secured by nonprofit managers and fundraisers.
-Specific attention is given to fundraising programs (i.e., annual giving, planned giving, capital campaigns) and donor publics (individuals, corporations, and foundations).
+This course takes an in-depth look at the annual give techniques and processes by which financial resources are secured by nonprofit managers and fundraisers.
+Attention is given to direct mail, phonathon, email, event, and social media fundraising programs for individuals along with advances in technology and research for fundraising.

 SBNM 5773 – Grant Writing for Foundations and Corporations

-Capital campaign fundraising will be explored within the context of a broad fundraising program for nonprofit organizations.
-Generally, the course will include preparing, planning, managing, and implementing a capital campaign.
-Special topics will include financing the campaign, case statement, campaign structure, and volunteer networks.
+Capital campaign and major gift fundraising will be explored within the context of a broad fundraising program for nonprofit organizations.
+The course includes preparing, planning, managing, and implementing a capital campaign with major gift donors.
+Special topics will include financing the campaign, major gift solicitation, board involvement in fundraising, campaign structure, and volunteer networks.

 SBNM 5774 – Planned Giving for Nonprofit Organizations